derickwarshaw/universal-react-app-starter/README.md

 ### Production
-To run invoke the following command:
+To run on production mode invoke the following command:

 ```
   npm run prod